Diffusion Models for Constrained Domains: Experimental results

-Modelling the conformational ensembles of proteins is an important task in the field of molecular biology, particularly in the context of bioengineering and drug design.
-In many data-scarce settings, it may be unnecessary to model the structure of an entire protein, as researchers are primarily interested in specific functional sites.
-However, only generating conformations for a subset of a protein requires positional constraints on its endpoints to ensure that it can still be accommodated by the remaining scaffold.
-More generally, this is the problem of how to model a chain with fixed end points.
+Modelling the conformational ensembles of proteins is an important task in the field of molecular biology, particularly in the context of bioengineering and drug discovery.
+In many data-scarce practical settings such as antibody or enzyme design, it is often unnecessary or even undesirable to model the structure of an entire protein, as researchers are primarily interested in specific functional sites with distinct biochemical properties.
+However, generating conformational ensembles for such substructural elements necessitates positional constraints on their endpoints to ensure that they can be accommodated by the remaining scaffold.

-We follow the framework outlined in \citet{han2006inverse} for parameterising an end-points-constrained chain with $d$ links as the product of a convex polytope $\mathbb{P}$ and torus $\mathbb{T}$: $\mathbb{P}^{(d-2)} \times \mathbb{T}^{(d-1)}$.
-The essential idea in this parameterisation is to fix one end point as an ``anchor'' and model the chain as the series of triangles formed by the anchor and each pair of sequential joints in the chain.
-A point in the polytope corresponds to the lengths of the diagonals of these triangles, and the point in the torus to the angles between each subsequent triangle.
-See \Cref{sec:protein_param} for more details.
+This problem can be reformulated as modelling a spatial chain with spherical joints and fixed end points.
+Following the framework outlined in \citet{han2006inverse}, we parametrise the conformations of such chains with $d$ fixed-length links and arbitrary end-point constraints as the product of a convex polytope $\mathbb{P}$ and torus $\mathbb{T}$: $\mathbb{P}^{(d-3)} \times \mathbb{T}^{(d-2)}$.
+The essential idea of this parameterisation is to fix one end point as an ``anchor'' and model the chain as the series of triangles formed by the anchor and each pair of adjacent joints in the chain.
+A point in the polytope corresponds to the lengths of the diagonals of these triangles, and a point in the torus to the angles between each pair of subsequent triangles.
+See~\Cref{fig:han_and_rudolph_main} for an illustration and \Cref{sec:protein_param} for a full description.

-Using this framework, we model the (smoothed) energetic landscape of the conformations of cyclic peptides of length $6$, i.e.\ circular polypeptide chains with coinciding endpoints, as a distribution over $\mathbb{P}^3 \times \mathbb{T}^4$.
-We then draw samples on this product manifold from a Boltzmann distribution parametrised by molecular dynamics potentials (using \textsc{OpenMM}~\cite{eastman2017openmm} and \textsc{AMBER}~\cite{hornak2006comparison}), which we subsequently divide into training and evaluation datasets, see \cref{sec:protein_data}.
-The space on which we effectively parameterise the reflected diffusion model is thus the product space $\mathbb{P}^3 \times \mathbb{T}^4$, leveraging the methodology introduced in \cref{sec:rbm} for the polytope $\mathbb{P}^3$ component and in \citet{debortoli2022riemannian} for the torus $\mathbb{T}^4$ part.
+Using this framework, we model the conformational landscape of the cyclic peptide \textsc{c-AAGAGG}, consisting of a circular polypeptide chain with coinciding endpoints.
+We generate $10^6$ backbone conformations using tools from molecular dynamics \citep{eastman2017openmm, hornak2006comparison} and divide them into training and evaluation datasets, (see~\Cref{sec:protein_data} for full experimental details).
+Drawing on the definition above, the space on which we effectively parameterise our constrained diffusion models for a circular polypeptide chain of length $d=6$ is given by the product manifold $\mathbb{P}^3 \times \mathbb{T}^4$.